Kai

 How often should a Kai be groomed?

-They are relatively low-maintenance, requiring weekly brushing to manage shedding, especially during seasonal changes.
+They are relatively low-maintenance, requiring weekly brushing and occasional baths to keep their coat healthy.

 View Official FCI Standard